LudgerHentschel/cbaseline/README.md

 **[Read the documentation](https://ludgerhentschel.github.io/cbaseline/)** · [Getting started](https://ludgerhentschel.github.io/cbaseline/getting-started.html)

-CBaseline constructs **prediction-neutral background distributions** for Integrated Gradients and SHAP.
-It supplies observed baseline rows and weights for the **UnifiedIG / TreeIG stack**, and compact equal-weight backgrounds for **SHAP** and other attribution software that accepts an unweighted matrix.

-Given a fitted model, observed reference data, and a reference prediction
+**Attribution methods explain a contrast.
+CBaseline constructs the reference population that defines it.**

+Integrated Gradients and Shapley attribution both decompose $f(x)-f_0$ for some reference output $f_0$.
+That reference is usually inherited rather than chosen.
+An all-zeros baseline generally lies off the data manifold.
+A mean input
+$\bar{x}$ is not an observed case, and for nonlinear $f$,
+$f(\bar{x}) \neq \mathbb{E}[f(X)]$, so the corresponding reference output is not the mean prediction.

+A useful reference must satisfy two separate requirements.
+It must be **neutral** — its mean model output equals $f_0$ — and it must be **localized** — assembled from cases the model already predicts near $f_0$.

-$f_0$, CBaseline localizes observations in prediction space and constructs a background whose mean model output matches $f_0$, exactly to numerical tolerance with calibrated weights or approximately with equal weights.
-Attributions then explain the intended contrast $f(x)-f_0$, subject to the reported background residual and the attribution method's numerical error.
+CBaseline satisfies both using observed rows only.
+It localizes in prediction space under a fitted metric that accounts for output scale and redundant directions, then calibrates by exponential tilting until the weighted mean output equals $f_0$ to numerical tolerance.
+Equal-weight backgrounds approximate neutrality with a fixed-size selection and report the residual they achieve.
+Attributions then explain the intended contrast $f(x)-f_0$, subject to that residual and the attribution method's own numerical error.

+The construction is method-agnostic.
+The same background serves Integrated Gradients, interventional Shapley attribution — where the weighted mean is the empty-coalition value $v(\emptyset)$ — and any implementation that accepts a background matrix.
+Calibrated weights feed the **UnifiedIG / TreeIG stack** directly; deterministic equal-weight backgrounds give **SHAP** and other software a first-class workflow through standard background-matrix interfaces.

 ![Observed inputs near a prediction-neutral manifold](docs/Figure_NeutralManifold.svg)